sanlocoz/structural-modeling/README.md

 Besides the configuration, users also can model many materials (concrete and reinforcement bars) and section properties using Excel to later interact with the programming interface.

-**NB: Structural optimization is out of the scope of this program.**
+*Structural optimization is out of the scope of this program.*

 ## Parameter of the program

 The objective of the program is to automate modeling process of 3D simple space frame and their section properties.
 - Geometry properties <br>